-ecently in the source memory literature, Popov et al. (2021) investigated errors in binding between words and the locations along a circle in which they were presented, and found that when participants made a misbinding error, responses were not generated from a random non target.
-By separately estimating the probability that a response came from each of the locations in the study set, Popov et al. (2021) found that mis-binding errors were most likely to come from locations in neighboring serial positions
+Taken together, these list-learning paradigms demonstrate that participants are sensitive to the temporal context in which items are studied and this has a strong influence on how these items are represented and retrieved from memory under a variety of different task demands.
+As such, precise characterization of source memory retrieval requires an account of the effect of temporal contiguity (and other forms of contiguity explored in the following subsections) on source retrieval.
+Recently in the source memory literature, Popov et al. (2021) investigated errors in binding between words and the locations along a circle in which they were presented, and found that when participants made a misbinding error, responses were not generated from a random non target.
+By separately estimating the probability that a response came from each of the locations in the study set, Popov et al. (2021) found that mis-binding errors were most likely to come from locations in neighboring serial positions, demonstrating a relationship between the probability of binding errors and serial position that can be explained as an effect of temporal contiguity.
+Building upon this finding, in our present modelling (described formally later), instead of freely estimating the probability of intrusions from each lag, we constrain the effect of temporal similarity our model to make more systematic predictions about the relationship between the two, specifically predicting that intrusion probability, like perceived similarity, decreases exponentially with increasing distance (Shepard, 1987).

 In the same way that temporal contiguity effect describes how limitations of temporal distinctiveness explains transition and transposition gradients in memory for lists of items, Rerko et al. (2014) refer to an analogous effect in the spatial domain to explain similarly graded effects of distance, in that spatial confusions between items are more common at smaller distances (Emrich & Ferber, 2012; Bays, 2016; Sahan et al., 2019).
 The link between swap errors in VWM and transposition errors in serial recall has been proposed to reflect a more general mechanism in memory by which items are bound to context dimensions (Oberauer & Lin, 2017; Schneegan et al., in press).
 The present study aims to further extend the Popov et al. (2021) findings by systematically modelling the rate at which intrusion probability decreases with increasing distinctiveness in the spatial domain, as well as the temporal domain.
+In addition to associations formed between items due to the environment in which they are studied, we also extend this line of reasoning to qualities of the items themselves.
+In the case of word stimuli, two examples of such qualities are semantic associations between words, and perceptual similarity in terms of the orthography of the words when visually presented.

 Semantic and Orthographic Similarity

 Many source memory paradigms, including that of the present study, use word stimuli in which semantic associations are particularly salient.
 The Deese-Roediger-McDermott (DRM; Deese, 1959; Roediger & McDermott, 1995) paradigm is an influential demonstration of how semantic association between words can result in false memory for non-presented words, known as critical lures.
 When asked to make source judgements for critical lures, participants make source attributions with high confidence, corresponding to the source of the semantically related words (Lampinen et al., 1999; Gallo et al., 2001; Gallo & Roediger, 2003; Roediger et al., 2004).
 Furthermore, when a list of semantically associated words is split between two sources such that one source presents the strongest associations and the other presents the weakest, critical lures are consistently attributed to the source with the stronger half (Hicks & Hancock, 2002; Hicks & Starns, 2006).
-Similar to how temporal and spatial similarity affect transposition and swap errors in a graded fashion, the present study investigates if the degree of semantic similarity between words used as cues in the source memory task affects the probability of intrusions between item-source pairs.